Buffalo Plaid Cookie Exchange

 Favors

 This party is a great way for me to be able to spend time with my friends.
 It can be hard to coordinate an event like this around the holidays, but I always enjoy the company of those that can make it!
-To say thank you to my friends for taking time out of their busy schedules and making cookies to share I like to put a little something together for each of them.

 This year I found plaid plastic straw cups and plaid ornaments at my local dollar store.
-I fancied up the cups by cutting out vinyl with my Cricut to add each of my friend’s names.
-I also purchased some peppermint taffy and Andes mints and put them together in a little bag.
+I fancied up the cups by cutting out vinyl with my Cricut to add each of my friends’ names.

 I used buffalo plaid bags from Oriental Trading Co. and placed everything inside.